atomicjets/mongo-gbq/README.md

-# Mongo - Hive Connector
+# Mongo - Google Big Query Connector

 Super-easy way to load your MongoDB collection into Hive.
 The code creates Hive schema automatically by performing a deep inspection of each MongoDB record and deriving the data type of each field.
 Supports basic data types, nested objects, array of primitive data types and array of objects.